Job 20: Verse 3

-These words (and also the opening statements of other friends of Job) tends to reveal that Job's friends seem more concerned about their wounded pride than about Job's grievous suffering.
+These words (and also the opening statements of other friends of Job) tend to reveal that Job's friends seem more concerned about their wounded pride than about Job's grievous suffering.

 Zophar's explanation that the wicked will not escape God's wrath (20:4–29)

-Zophar states his resolutely fixed position of the retribution theology in this final speech (Zophar would not participate in the third round of debate), which he focuses mainly at the 'negative side of the equation': 'God always destroys the wicked'.
-Like Bildad in the first round and Eliphaz in the second round (Job 15) Zophar appeals to tradition, but in a more hyperbolic way to emphasize his certainty of his stance.
+Zophar states his resolutely fixed position on the retribution theology in this final speech (Zophar would not participate in the third round of debate): "God always destroys the wicked".
+Like Bildad in the first round and Eliphaz in the second round (Job 15) of dialogue, Zophar appeals to tradition but in a more hyperbolic way to emphasize the certainty of his stance.
 Two themes are emphasized: